bleonheart/Lilia/documentation/docs/libraries/lia.modularity.md

 **Purpose**

 Loads the active schema and every discovered module, then fires initialisation hooks.
+Modules in the `preload` directory are loaded before core and schema modules, and overrides produce a suggestion to move them to `preload` for efficiency.
+Disabled modules are removed from the module list after loading.

 **Parameters**